 So, in many ways, the key to motivating the unmotivated child is to understand that we are going to set up a system that takes advantage of this fact.
 You must be willing to enforce the system you put in place, and not bend or fold when the going gets tough.

-This system is set of to allow for learning.
+This system is set off to allow for learning.
 Nothing will achieve perfection tomorrow.
-In fact, we don’t want that.
+We don’t want that.
 We want a system that allows your son or daughter to learn to make responsible choices.